Back to Dealfront DigestSales

 Step 13: Post-launch strategy

 While a post-launch strategy isn’t part of your go-to-market strategy, it is essential to have one.
-This strategy ensures you can seamlessly transition from the launch of your product to marketing it effectively afterward.
+This strategy ensures you can seamlessly transition from launching your product to marketing it effectively afterward.

 Your post-launch strategy should include generating more content, responding to feedback, product adoption and adjusting marketing strategies accordingly.
 Aim to create content that keeps the new customers engaged and encourages retention even after product launch.
 The content can address customers’ questions, educate people about your product, or compile the initial customer reviews you receive.